 Of course that wasn’t all he said.
 I do gain a great deal of insight when he sums it all up and says here is the end of the matter:

 “That’s the whole story.
 Here now is my final conclusion: Fear God and obey his commands, for this is everyone’s duty.”
 Ecclesiastes 12:13 NLT

 I love that word trust.
 That’s something that makes sense to me.
-We trust our parents spouse and friends.
-Trust is the basis of relationship.
-And relationship with the One who is Love means it will have some natural consequences.
-That Perfect Love that you are now bonded to because of that trust will infuse you and you will love others.
+We trust people we love.
+We trust our parents, spouse, and friends.
+Trust is the basis of relationship and relationship with the One who is Love means it will have some natural consequences.
+That Perfect Love that you are now bonded to Perfect Love when you trust Jesus and because of that trust you will be infused with his love for you that will naturally flow out to others.
 If you don’t love, you don’t know God.
-If you don’t love you don’t trust the real Jesus.
+If you don’t love, you don’t trust the real Jesus.